Arnab2012/30743621/README.md

 # Table of Contents
 # Features
-1. Member Management
+1. Member Management<br>
-Register New Members: Add new members to the gym database with relevant details.
+Register New Members: Add new members to the gym database with relevant details.<br>
-View Member Details: Retrieve and display information about existing members.
+View Member Details: Retrieve and display information about existing members.<br>
-Update Member Information: Modify member details as needed.
+Update Member Information: Modify member details as needed.<br>
-Delete Members: Remove member records from the system.
+Delete Members: Remove member records from the system.<br>

 2. Trainer Management
 Add New Trainers: Include new trainers into the gym's roster.